Now we come to examining the major alignment centres that have emerged into prominence in the making of the map.

 Most menhirs have one, two or three alignments intersecting them, while others are definite network centres with far more alignments - four, five, six or seven.
 To some menhirs no alignments have yet been found.
 So sites suchas menhirs can have quite variable significance in the wider alignment system.

-As was mentioned earlier (here), different people’s perceptions yield rather different results in the discovery of alignments.
+As mentioned earlier (here), different people’s perceptions yield rather different results in the discovery of alignments.
 But the deciding factor is the accuracy of alignments and also a fair judgement of their plausibility in each individual case.

 Quality is more important than quantity, and it is important not to undermine this research work by adding weak or inaccurate alignments.
 The core aim is to try to gain a good and true a picture of the megalithic mindset and worldview, through studying the traces the ancients left behind.